roll-w/CSL2-StationNaming/README.md

 ## Planned Features

-- Supports district name as prefix/suffix.
 - Allow setting the naming format for different name sources.
-- Supports naming Schools, Hospitals...
+- Allow naming Schools, Hospitals...

 ## Support

-If you have any problems during using this mod, please open an issue or discussion on Github.
+If you have any problems during using this mod, please open an issue or discussion on GitHub.

 ## License